myselfraushan7631/kasparro-backend-Raushan-Kumar/README.md

-[6:03 PM, 12/23/2025] Raushan Kumar: Backend ETL System – Crypto Data Ingestion This project is a Dockerized backend ETL system that ingests cryptocurrency data from public APIs and exposes it via REST endpoints.
+Backend ETL System – Crypto Data Ingestion
+This project is a Dockerized backend ETL system that ingests cryptocurrency data from public APIs and exposes it via REST endpoints.
 It is built to demonstrate clean backend architecture, API integration, ETL pipelines, and containerized deployment.

 🚀 Features